 This morning a call went out on the New York Foundation for the Arts job board for a wood carver who might be interested in “full-time employment with leading contemporary artist Jeff Koons in a demanding studio atmosphere.”

 The Drinks Business blog reports that Jeff Koons has been tapped to create the label for Château Mouton Rothschild’s 2010 Pauillac first growth.
-Previous artists to have that honor include Warhol, Picasso and Dalí.
+Previous artists/seo services to have that honor include Warhol, Picasso and Dalí.
 (Thanks to Art Observed for bringing this to our attention.)

 The Art Newspaper reported in Miami today that Jeff Koons has planned a show at David Zwirner for this May, his first with the gallery and a major coup for the blue-chip Chelsea stalwart.